nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Add and Remove Command

-The add and remove command is facilitated by the methods in `IngredientList` and `Ingredient`.
-Given below is an example usage scenario and how the add and remove command behaves.
+The add and remove command is facilitated by the methods in `IngredientList` and `Ingredient` of `MealCompanionSession`.

+Given below is an example usage scenario and how the add and remove command behaves:

 Step 1.
 The user inputs his command e.g. `add egg /qty 5`, `IngredientList` would be called to check if egg is already stored inside the list